 The most accommodating to the client, this kind of quote is available both via phone call or with an on-location visit where the moving company’s representative can check the inventory ahead of time.
 Although this can be done both ways, the benefit of doing on-site is the guarantee that the inventory is actually correct.
 Included in this guaranteed quote is a truck, crew of movers, moving pads, dollies, materials and the absorption of parking tickets and fees.
 This estimate offers a guaranteed cost with the responsibility of items, packing, materials and parking by the moving company.
 This is the kind of quote that FlatRate offers.

-Now that you are aware of the 3 main kinds of moving quotes, it’s time to go back online and continue your research.
-The most important things to consider when requesting quotes are the accuracy of the quote itself, what services are included and how the initial quote could potentially differ from what you pay on moving day.
+Now that you know about the three main kinds of moving quotes, go back online and continue your research.
+The most important things to consider when requesting quotes are the accuracy of the quote itself.
+Always ask about included services and if the initial quote could change on moving day.

 The Next Step: Getting Your Quote